HERE'S HOW TO PREPARE FOR A SUCCESSFUL MEDICARE ANNUAL ENROLLMENT

 The only other times you can make changes to your Medicare plans are during your Initial Enrollment Period (three months before and after your 65th birthday,) if you qualify for a Special Enrollment Period.

-Medicare Open Enrollment is sometimes confused with annual enrollment for Obamacare’s Marketplace.
+The Medicare Annual Enrollment Period is sometimes confused with annual enrollment for Obamacare’s Marketplace.
 While the two enrollment periods may overlap, it's important to understand that they are not related.

 Most seniors over the age of 65 should not concern themselves with the health insurance marketplaces or their open enrollments.
 In fact, it's illegal for someone to knowingly sell you a Marketplace plan if you have Medicare.

 - October 15 - December 7: Medicare Annual Enrollment Period

 - January 1: Coverage begins and changes implemented

 - January 1 – March 31: Medicare Advantage Open Enrollment Period

 As mentioned before, sometimes AEP is also referred to as Medicare open enrollment, when in fact there is an entirely separate Medicare Advantage Open Enrollment Period (OEP) that happens every year between January 1 and March 31.

 Starting in 2019 this open enrollment replaced Medicare Advantage Disenrollment Period (January 1 – February 14).